How to Take Care of Your Children During Allergy Season

 - Water, water, and more water.
 Regular fluid intake equals runny noses, and although that’s not ideal, it does help flush out pollen.

 We cannot always escape what nature brings, but we can do our best to alleviate symptoms brought on by the changing of the seasons.
 Run offense by following the suggestions above, but if that’s not enough, another option is sublingual immunotherapy.
 No more scary needles necessary.
-Head on down to Texas ENT Specialists and visit the new Allevia Allergy Center.
+Head on down to Texas ENT Specialists.
 With just one visit, they offer convenient allergy testing and treatment recommendations.
 Less time in the doctor’s office means more time outdoors to enjoy a beautiful Houston spring day, before the inevitable muggy summer heads our way.

 Posted in: blog